Resources for SOBL Faculty

 Extended Week (a.k.a.
 Extended Class Schedule or Finals Week)

-The final week of the semester is designed so that every class with regularly scheduled face-to-face meetings gets one last two-hour meeting for final exams, projects, presentations, etc. Please refer to the schedule of assigned meeting times so that you can plan accordingly.
+The final week of the semester is designed so that every class with regularly scheduled face-to-face meetings gets one last two-hour meeting for final exams, projects, presentations, etc. Please refer to the Final Week schedules on the Calendars page so that you can plan accordingly.
 Please note that meetings for hybrid classes are scheduled a little differently than regular face-to-face classes.
 Those meeting patterns are described below the schedule grid.
 Additionally, computer lab reservations do not carry over from the regular class schedule and must be reserved separately (please refer to the Computer Labs section under "General Info" above).

 Instructors can make grade changes for the current or past two semesters using the "Grade Change" link under "Faculty Advising Tools" on the Faculty tab in the Portal.
 Once a change is submitted, both the instructor and student will receive a confirmation email.
 The change will be visible on the student's transcript and the "Grade Summary" screen but not on the "Final Grades" screen.
 Changes can only be made to A - F, I and X grades.
 For changes in other situations, please contact the Assistant Dean or the Registrar's office (firstname.lastname@example.org).